Zematus/Worlds/Modding Guide/Guides/event_modding_guide.md

                                        to the same target after every successful or unsuccessful trigger attempt.

-      "debug":                      -- (optional) Can only have 'true' or 'false' as value (default: 'false').
+      "enableDebugLog":             -- (optional) Can only have 'true' or 'false' as value (default: 'false').
 This an option to assist in mod development.
 If this is 'true', and 'Debug Mode' is enabled within